 • West Springfield

-Massachusetts is an interesting state in that it allows you to receive your license immediately after passing the test.
+You may receive your license immediately on site after passing the test.
 The fee ranges between $103 and $150 (plus a $12 processing fee) since the cost of the license is prorated depending upon your birth month.
+Note that they’ll only accept payments via credit card, check, or money order addressed to PSI.

 4. Join a Massachusetts Real Estate Brokerage